rachelrobbinsmayhill/classification-project/readme.md

 Plan➜ Acquire ➜ Prepare ➜ Explore ➜ Model & Evaluate ➜ Deliver

 #### 1. PLAN
--[] Review project expectations
+- [x]  Review project expectations
--[] Draft project goal to include measures of success -[] Create questions related to the project
+- [x] Draft project goal to include measures of success
+- [x]  Create questions related to the project
--[] Create questions related to the data
+- [x]  Create questions related to the data
--[] Create a plan for completing the project using the data science pipeline -[] Create a data dictionary to define variables and data context -[] Draft starting hypothesis
+- [x] Create a plan for completing the project using the data science pipeline
+- [x] Create a data dictionary to define variables and data context
+- [x] Draft starting hypothesis

 #### 2. ACQUIRE
--[] Create .gitignore
+- [x]  Create .gitignore
--[] Create env file with log-in credentials
+- [x]  Create env file with log-in credentials
--[] Store env file in .gitignore to ensure security of sensitive data -[] Create acquire.py module
+- [x]  Store env file in .gitignore to ensure security of sensitive data
+- [x]  Create acquire.py module
--[] Store functions needed to acquire the Telco dataset from mySQL -[] Ensure all imports needed to run the functions are inside the acquire.py document -[] Using Jupyter Notebook
+- [x]  Store functions needed to acquire the Telco dataset from mySQL
+- [x]  Ensure all imports needed to run the functions are inside the acquire.py document
+- [x] Using Jupyter Notebook
--[] Run all required imports
+- [x]  Run all required imports
--[] Import functions from aquire.py module
+- [x] Import functions from aquire.py module
--[] Summarize dataset using methods and document observations
+- [x]  Summarize dataset using methods and document observations

 #### 3. PREPARE
--[] Create prepare.py module
+- [x] Create prepare.py module
--[] Store functions needed to prepare the Telco data such as:
+- [x] Store functions needed to prepare the Telco data such as:
-    -[] Split Function: to split data into train, validate, and test -[] Cleaning Function: to clean data for exploration Encoding Function: to create numeric columns for object column Feature Engineering Function: to create new features Ensure all imports needed to run the functions are inside the prepare.py document
+    - [x] Split Function: to split data into train, validate, and test
+    - [x] Cleaning Function: to clean data for exploration Encoding Function: to create numeric columns for object column Feature Engineering Function: to create new features Ensure all imports needed to run the functions are inside the prepare.py document